softwareengel/Obsidian/_posts/2023-09-18-Doppelwuerfel-UBCHI.md

 toc_sticky: true
 ---

 # Transposition cipher with two different keywords, also known as Doppelwürfel or UBCHI.
-With this little program you can decode and encode Strings.
+With this little program you can decode and encode Strings

 <https://github.com/Periculum/Doppelwuerfel>